iShezmu/holbertonschool-web_back_end/ES6_classes/README.md

       - Each attribute must be stored in an `"underscore"` attribute version (ex: `name` is stored in `_name`)
       - When the class is cast into a `Number`, it should return the size.
       - When the class is cast into a `String`, it should return the location.

+*   9-hoisting.js
+    - Fix the code and make it work.